sm18lr88/OpenAI_TTS_GUI/README.md

 - [x] Automatically use environment variable for OpenAI API Key if already set.
 - [ ] Update to include new voices.
 - [ ] Update to include custom instructions for the new model.
+- [ ] Create a portable version of the app.

 ### Preview example of next release: